Le château de Portes

 In our opinion (subjective ratings out of 3)

-Situated at the junction of the Cèze and Ardèche gorges and the Uzès region, Barjac stands out for its meticulously restored castle, numerous stately homes and stone houses.
+Situated at the junction of the Cèze and Ardèche gorges and the Uzès region, Barjac stands out for its beautifully restored château, numerous stately homes and stone houses.
 Bignonia, laurel and wisteria lend this Tuscan-style heritage a wonderful charm that we love to wander through, particularly on Friday mornings, market day.

 Book direct